-Celebration of good behaviour and achievement Rewards, praise and encouragement are amongst the most powerful aids to teaching, maintaining high standards of behaviour and fostering a positive school ethos.
+Celebration of good behaviour and achievement, praise and encouragement are amongst the most powerful aids to teaching, maintaining high standards of behaviour and fostering a positive school ethos.
+All of our CARE points, both positive and negative, are linked to our Classroom CARE Habits (to acknowledge behaviours in lessons) and our CTK CARES Mission (to acknowledge behaviour outside of the classroom).
 If a student gains 0-CARE points in a week they we receive 5+CARE points.
+We introduced this to ensure that all of our students who deserve recognition are acknowledged and nobody is overlooked.